-Grocery Stores are a major expense for many people, regardless of how often they travel.
+Groceries are a major expense for many people, regardless of how often they travel.
 Therefore, having a grocery store credit card is a great way to earn points, miles, or cash back.
-Fortunately, the best grocery store credit cards have very lucrative earning structures.
-And some of them also have nice travel perks.
+Fortunately, the best grocery store credit cards have very lucrative earning structures that could help you travel for less.

 Transferrable Points Cards

 American Express cards dominate the grocery store rewards category.
 Therefore, two powerful Membership Rewards (MR) point–earning cards are highlighted.
 Fortunately, these cards offer some of the most versatile and generous rewards in the industry for travelers.